NR 659: Primary Health Care of Children and Families

 Care for every member of the family.

 If you hold a Bachelor of Science in Nursing and feel passionate about caring for the health care needs of families Regis University’s Family Nurse Practitioner (FNP) program is for you.
+Learn how to provide primary care nursing across the lifespan, looking holistically at the physical, emotional, social and spiritual sides of care.

 Program Format